Skip to main content

 Industry Segments in Georgia

 Animal Processing is the dominant segment within Georgia's food processing industry.
-Georgia is the poultry capital of the world with more than $1.5 billion in annual exports to markets around the U.S. and world.
-Poultry exports grew an incredible 29% from 2021 to 2022, an increase of almost $350 million in one year!
+Georgia is the poultry capital of the world with more than $1.6 billion in annual exports to markets around the U.S. and world.
+Poultry exports grew 4% from 2022 to 2023.

 • Animal Food Manufacturing